openfin/java-example/README.md

-# java-example
+# Java Adapter Example

-Examples for OpenFin Java adapter
+## Overview
+The following repo contains examples for OpenFin's Java adapter.

+## Guidelines
-## Run the example of connecting to OpenFin and creating applications
+Run the example of connecting to OpenFin and creating applications

 1. Clone this repository